Pelican (magazine): History

 Founded in 1929, Pelican lays claim to being the country's second-oldest student newspaper, after Farrago.

 Originally, Pelican took the form of a weekly current affairs broadsheet.
 Geoffrey Bolton's anecdotes of the 1950s Pelican notes the involvement of Rolf Harris and John Stone.
 It also had various fluctuations in its publication.
 Before the student union had its own building in more recent years, the publication's office was in what has since reverted to university usage.

 Over the years, it has moved between being a "tabloid"-sized magazine, and having both glossy finishes and newspaper print covers.
 It became an ongoing tradition that the Pelican editor appears naked on the cover of the final edition, although it is unknown when this tradition began.
 Research by former Pelican editor Henry Skerritt, published in his final editorial of 2000, suggests that this tradition began in 1972.

 Content

 Typically, each edition of Pelican circulates around a particular theme.
-Each isue also includes articles that deal more broadly with politics, popular culture, and aspects of the student lifestyle.
+Each issue also includes articles that deal more broadly with politics, popular culture, and aspects of the student lifestyle.
 Pelican also includes coverage of music, books, film, television, and the arts.
 These are ordered within individual sub-sections, each of which is coordinated by a different section editor.